vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 automatically assigned to you by swm, therefore no need to change it.
 But this won't happen if the status is not Kernel Peer Review.

+### Doing a review - `cranky pull-review`

+The text of the review request is standardised and created from the `cranky push-review` command.
+It can be passed to the stdin of pull-review to checkout the review locally.

+It will checkout the review tags and the artifacts into the cranky basepath.

+### Review completed

 After source packages and git repositories have been reviewed and acknowledged by another kernel team member, this person could either upload the packages themselves or send them back to the cranker for upload.
 For the latter, copy